SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/graphical-apps/bgn-to-eur-converter/writing-code-and-testing-the-app.md

 }
 ```

-In the end **we start the project** with [**Ctrl+F5**] and test if it works correctly.
+Finally, **we start the project** with [**Ctrl+F5**] and test if it works correctly.

-If you have any problems with the example above, **watch the video** in the begging of this chapter.
+If you have any problems with the example above, **watch the video** in the beginning of this chapter.
 There, the application is being built live, step by step, with a lot of explanations.
-Or ask a question in the **forum of SoftUni**: https://softuni.bg/forum.
+Or ask a question in the **SoftUni forum**: https://softuni.bg/forum.